benbarkay/fxi18n/README.md

 // or strings.setLocale(someLocale)
 ```

 If so, then this is that project.
+Although it's a fully functioning
-But it's in its infancy.
-So stay tuned,
+codebase, it's still in its infancy.
+Feel free to use, fork, make
-or help if you won't take it personally if your pull request is rejected.
+suggestions, make pull requests, review, critique.